Rachel Summers: X-Men

-Months later, while recuperating from injuries on Muir Island, Shadowcat and Nightcrawler both had the same dream, where they were actors and helped Rachel, who was trapped there, escape.
-Shortly thereafter, Rachel escaped from the alternate reality of Mojoworld.
-Rachel has once been cited having a flashback to her time there where she is held in chains and tortured.
-The three former X-Men were joined by Captain Britain and Meggan and founded the British superhero team Excalibur.
-While part of the team, she discovered that this universe's version of her mother, Jean Grey, was alive.
-She attempted to bond with Jean, but Jean, upon discovering Rachel was the present host for the Phoenix, rejected any contact with her.
-Jean still resented the Phoenix Force for stealing a portion of her life.
-She also rejected Rachel because she felt that Rachel's existence was a constant reminder of the dystopian future she feared could still come to pass.
-Eventually, however, Jean moved past those feelings and formally welcomed Rachel into her life.
+Rachel briefly joins the X-Men before fully bonding with the Phoenix Force.
+She, Shadowcat, Nightcrawler, Captain Britain, and Meggan go on to found the team Excalibur.
+While part of the team, she discovers that this universe's version of her mother, Jean Grey, was alive.
+She attempts to bond with Jean, but Jean initially rejects any contact with her.
+Jean still resents the Phoenix Force for stealing a portion of her life.
+She also rejects Rachel because she felt that Rachel's existence is a constant reminder of the dystopian future she feared could still come to pass.